mreimbold/withings-cli/README.md

 ## Overview

-`withings-cli` is a small command-line tool that pulls data from the Withings API and manages OAuth tokens.
+Withings CLI is a small command-line tool that pulls data from the Withings API and manages OAuth tokens.
 The full CLI contract lives in [`docs/cli-spec.md`](docs/cli-spec.md).